wagiminator/MCU-Flash-Tools/README.md

 # MCU ISP Flash Tools
 This is a compilation of straightforward In-System Programming (ISP) flash tools for different microcontrollers, all written as individual Python scripts.
 Their single-script format makes them incredibly easy to integrate into any toolchain.
+Furthermore, these tools can also be installed via pip and then executed as command-line commands.

 - [chprog.py - Flashing CH5xx, CH32Fxxx, CH32Vxxx, CH32Xxxx via embedded USB bootloader](#chprog)
 - [rvprog.py - Flashing CH32Vxxx with WCH-LinkE via serial debug interface](#rvprog)